Dark mode

 Puncture force stabilizer.
 A device that provides a stable puncture force regardless of the engine speed.
 A feature of the mechanics of electric motors is that without special adjustment, the puncture force decreases markedly with an increase in speed.
 This function allows you to maintain approximately the same level over the entire speed range, which has a positive effect on the quality of work.

-Shutdown of the lower conveyor.
-Possibility to turn off the lower c...onveyor of the machine.
+Feed shutdown.
+Possibility to turn off the bottom feed of the...machine.
 This feature is indispensable for work in which the fabric needs to be shifted manually — for example, embroidering along a complex contour on a typewriter without an embroidery unit, sewing on buttons, etc.

-— Knee lever for lifting the foot.
+— Knee lever.
 A device that allows you to raise the presser foot and lower the lower feed dog with a knee movement without removing your hands from the fabric.
 Such a device is useful for quilting and some types of embroidery.

 Presser foots

-Types of feet supplied with the sewing machine.
+Types of presser feet supplied with the sewing machine.

-— Universal.
-A foot used for standard sewing, mainly straight stitches and zigzags.
+— Universal foot.
+A foot is used for standard sewing, mainly straight stitches and zigzags.

 Overlock foot.
 A foot designed for overlocking.
-By definition, it is found in devices with an overlock function (see “Type”), however, it can also be provided in traditional sewing machines.
-In the latter case, such a foot, of course, will not replace a full-fledged overlock, but in some situations it allows you to do without it.
+By definition, it is found in devices with an overlock function (see “Type”).
+However, it can also be provided in traditional sewing machines.
+In the latter case, such a foot, of course, will not replace a full-fledged overlocker, but in some situations it allows you to work without it.

 Satin stitch foot.
 This foot will be suitable for appliqué and other work where zigzag stitches are often used.